teddygroves/bibat/docs/getting_started.md

 ## How to copy bibat's template

-To start a new Bayesian workflow project using bibat, first install [copier] (https://copier.readthedocs.io/en/stable/), e.g. like this:
+To start a new Bayesian workflow project using bibat, first install [copier](https://copier.readthedocs.io/en/stable/), e.g. like this:

 ```sh
 $ pipx install copier